JHG777000/Object/README.md

 Support for static methods, methods that need no object instance.

-Support for class methods, protected methods that allows access to the class pointer.
+Support for class methods, methods that are called on the class.

+Support for protected methods, protected methods that can only be accessed by a subclass.

 Support for data to be held in a class.